Cloud Drives Operations Efficiencies in Most Business Sectors

 Data Perceptions Inc.

 Published January 19, 2022

-Based on feedback from my No Jitter article, 9 Business and Technology Trends From the Trenches of 2021, we felt that two of the trends—hybrid cloud and cloud consolidation, needed a deeper dive.
+Based on feedback from my December article, 2021 Insights to Continue in 2022, we felt that two of the trends—hybrid cloud and cloud consolidation, needed a deeper dive.
 These two trends are dependent on each other, predominantly as they are driven by the same strategic initiative—simplifying IT governance and operations.
 However, the more significant impact of hybrid cloud and cloud consolidation is improved business operations capability.